- How a car lease works

 Leasing now accounts for nearly one in three new-vehicle transactions, but aside from the attraction of lower monthly payments, what do you really know about leasing a vehicle?
 Is it something to consider when shopping for a new car?
 Could it make a significant difference in your monthly budget?
-Here’s a short primer on leasing, why it can work to your advantage and how to avoid common pitfalls that could end up costing you money.
+Here’s how a car lease works, why it can work to your advantage, and how to avoid common pitfalls that could end up costing you money.

 With higher vehicle prices, more and more buyers are facing replacement purchases that result in longer loans in order to keep the monthly payment at about the same level.
 The average length of loans has been stretching from the standard 36-, 48- and 60-month terms to as long as 84 months.
 This also means you could be going from 5 to 7 years between new cars.
 If you like the idea of driving a newer car, leasing is a viable alternative since contracts tend to range from two to four years in length.